 Vladimir Putin Biography: Net Worth, Height, Age, Wife, House, Girlfriend, Palace, Previous Positions, Children, Instagram, Pronunciation, Religion

-The Russian President, known as Vladimir Vladimirovich Putin, was born on October 7, 1952, into a working-class family in Leningrad, now called Saint Petersburg.
-He is a Russian politician and former intelligence officer, and is currently the president of Russia.
+The President of Russia, known as Vladimir Vladimirovich Putin, was born on October 7, 1952, into a working-class family in Leningrad, now called Saint Petersburg.
+He is a Russian politician and former intelligence officer, currently the President of Russia.

 He has held the position since 2012, and previously held the position from 1999 to 2008.
 He was also prime minister from 1999 to 2000, and again from 2008 to 2012.
-Vladimir Putin cultivates an image of masculine strength and physical prowess, aided by stunts such as riding a horse topless and driving a Formula One car.
+Vladimir Putin has cultivated an image of masculine strength and physical prowess, thanks to stunts such as riding a horse topless and driving a Formula One car.

-He has a black belt in judo and is proficient in Sambo, a martial art developed in the Soviet military.
+He is a black belt in judo and is proficient in Sambo, a martial art developed in the Soviet military.

 His health then became the subject of speculation in 2012 after he was spotted limping at an Asia-Pacific summit – rumours that were dismissed by the Kremlin, which explained that the head of state had only suffered a “minor sports injury”.